 Squandered resources, wasted time and failed projects can be fatal for start-ups.
 To avoid these, you need an approach that puts resources front and centre.
 The best approach is making sure your resource management is working optimally.
 This post will look at how resource management software like Tempus Resource can save your start-up and help you get past those difficult first five years.

 The challenges facing start-ups are vast.
 Of course, every start-up is unique, but there are several similarities that have come to characterize a ‘start-up culture’.

 Breaking into a new market, disrupting an entire industry, launching a new product, building everything from scratch – start-ups face a constant uphill challenge.
 To achieve this, these companies famously encourage their workers to take long shifts, pull all-nighters, and presumably drink lots of coffee.
 This can put a lot of stress on individuals’ well-being as well as the relationships between colleagues.
 Burnout and conflict can be the downfall of any business.

 Solution: You need to manage workloads and tasks intelligently.

-Most successful start-ups are fuelled by great ambition, passion and creativity – with small teams who are deeply passionate about realizing the vision of their company.
+Most successful start-ups are fueled by great ambition, passion and creativity – with small teams who are deeply passionate about realizing the vision of their company.
 However, start-ups need to be honest about what they can realistically achieve with the time and resources available.
 Overly ambitious start-ups can end up making poor decisions and taking on impossible projects.
-Ambition needs to be channelled into realistic targets.
+Ambition needs to be channeled into realistic targets.

 Solution: You need to have realistic expectations, to see what’s possible with the resources you have (and what isn’t).